-In the Department of Education, this class is accountable for directing the operation of an education services bureau.
+In the Departments of Aging and Disability Services and Education this class is accountable for directing the operation of an education services bureau.

-This is a managerial level class responsible for directly supervising Education professional and paraprofessional classes and other support staff in an education services bureau.
+This class is responsible for directly supervising education professional and paraprofessional classes and other support staff in an education services bureau.

 1. Manages a bureau which is responsible for developing, coordinating, supervising, monitoring and evaluating education services to School Districts, Regional School Districts, Unified School Districts, and other related educational entities.

 2. This class is not intended for the administration of a bureau such as Information Technology, Human Resources, Fiscal, Equal Employment, Communication and other related administrative functions.

 Receives administrative direction from an Education Division Director, Superintendent or other administrative official of higher grade.

 EXAMPLES OF DUTIES

 Directs Education programs and staff activities and manages all related functions;